demlabs/demlabs.github.io/about.md

 ![image-center](http://media2.intoday.in/indiatoday/images/stories//2016July/8_071316033903.jpg){: .align-center}

+The growing number of these findings had become our main topic of discussion for last several years.
+During one such session we unanimously stumbled upon this idea of Design Engineering and Management Lab(DEM Lab).
+Any contribution which we can make to help our engineering students would make us more than happy.

-A big part of this can be solved by increasing industry-academia interaction which is not always easy given the
+Brainstorming about these issues tell us that, many of these issues can be solved by increasing industry-academia interactions which is not always easy given the

 - bureaucratic nature to achieve and implement such memoranda of understanding
 - lack of enthusiasm from companies to amalgamate with anything other than top-tier engineering colleges
 - lack of local opportunites in many engineering institutions

-The growing number of these findings had become our main topic of discussion for almost an year now.
-Wherever and whenever we sat together we would end up discussing and debating over the same topic.
-During one such session we unanimously stumbled upon this idea of Design Engineering and Management Lab(DEM Lab).
-Any contribution which we can make to help our engineering students would make us more than happy.
+### How we are solving these issues

+- We don't have a long list of requirements and understandings.
+Once the institutions agree, our collaborators sign an MoU, take a pre-survey, and deliver the required training within a month or so after negotiating for time with the experts.
+- We don't care about your reputations.
+Many of our experts come from unknown colleges and has achieved excellence through hard work, grabbing opportunities, and appropriate guidance.
+- We have local collaborators in many different states(and growing).
+We bring the best of elite institutions and esteemed organizations to your doorstep through out panel of experts.

 ![image-center](http://www.aspiringminds.com/sites/default/files/new%20collage%20copy_0.jpg){: .align-center}